littlestar642/React-My-Reads-App/README.md

 * Want to Read
 * Read

 A user can change the book states depending of their state of the book.
-New books can also be added to the collection by navigationg to `/search` or by clicking on the *Plus* Icon
+New books can also be added to the collection by navigationg to `/search` or by clicking on the *Plus* Icon.

+To initiate a search you need to hit `enter` after entering you query

 ## TL;DR